 Report: Chris Berman's wife was intoxicated at time of crash

 HARTFORD, Conn.
-(AP) — A state police report has concluded that the wife of longtime ESPN broadcaster Chris Berman had a blood-alcohol level three times the legal limit when she rear-ended another man's car, killing them both.
+(AP) — The wife of longtime ESPN broadcaster Chris Berman had a blood-alcohol level three times the legal limit when she rear-ended another man's car, killing them both, according to a state police report.

 The Hartford Courant reports that police determined Katherine Berman was speeding and did not apply her brakes before crashing into a car driven by 87-year-old Edward Bertulis.

-State police closed the investigation without filing any charges because both drivers died in the crash.
+State police closed the investigation without filing any charges because both drivers died.

-Bertulius was on his way back from visiting his wife's grave at the time of the accident on May 9, 2017, in Woodbury.
+Bertulis was on his way back from visiting his wife's grave at the time of the crash on May 9, 2017, in Woodbury.

+The speed limit on the road is 45 mph, but an accident reconstruction team determined Berman was traveling up to 82 mph before impact.
+Police believe Bertulis was driving about 30 mph when his car was struck.

-The family of Bertulius has filed a lawsuit alleging that a Woodbury restaurant served alcohol to Berman while she was intoxicated before the crash.
+The family of Bertulis has filed a lawsuit alleging that a Woodbury restaurant served alcohol to Berman while she was intoxicated before the crash.

 Information from: Hartford Courant, http://www.courant.com

-Note: This story has been corrected to show the last name of the victim is spelled Bertulis, not Bertulius.